-Thirty-five leaders from health and human services organizations throughout western and central New York will graduate from the Health Leadership Fellows program at a ceremony on April 23, 2018 at the Memorial Art Gallery, 500 University Ave., Rochester, NY.
+Thirty-five leaders from health and human services organizations throughout western and central New York graduated from the Health Leadership Fellows program at a ceremony on April 23, 2018 at the Memorial Art Gallery, 500 University Ave., Rochester, NY.

 The 18-month program provided the fellows opportunities to participate in sessions on personal leadership, leading change, results based leadership and accountability and the leader as a communicator.
 In addition to the four residential retreats, each fellow met monthly to complete intersession work aligned with the theme of each residential session, and to develop a collaborative inter-organizational project in a small team setting.